marvinruder/rating-tracker/README.md

 An environment with all tools required for developing Rating Tracker and the services it depends on can quickly be created using the VS Code development container configuration included in this repository.
 The `scripts` section in the [`package.json`](/package.json) provides helpful commands:

 -   Clone the repository and open it in Visual Studio Code.
 When prompted, select “Reopen in Container”.
 This will create a Docker container with all required tools, recommended extensions and dependencies installed.
 -   Check your environment.
-SSL Certificates and the Redis ACL file must be provided beforehand, and a Signal account must be created before starting the server (see [section Setup steps](#setup-steps) for details).
-The NGINX configuration might require adjustment to your situation.
+SSL Certificates must be provided to Vite beforehand, and a Signal account must be created before starting the server (see [section Setup steps](#setup-steps) for details).
 -   Run `yarn prisma:migrate:deploy` to initialize the PostgreSQL database.
 -   Run `yarn dev` to start the backend server as well as the Vite frontend development server.